Seconb/Aimmy-Arduino-Edition/README.md

 Tags: Arduino AI Aim, AI chair, AI Aim Assist, AI undetected, Undetected bot, Fortnite Bot Undetected, Fortnite Arduino

-Features and Advantages:
+# Features and Advantages:
 - HID communication (No COM port required!
 Say goodbye to detection!)
 - Easy to setup, just upload the script to your Arduino and get to work!
 (Unless you haven't spoofed your Arduino and disabled the COM port)
 - Unlike Aimmy, fully undetected in R6, CoD, Apex, Fortnite, and some other games.
 If you use this in Valorant, it'll flag your account so you won't get banned for a month or 2 or until you reach Ascendant rank.
 CS2 FaceIt probably isn't safe either.

-Downsides:
+# Downsides:
 - As of right now, it does not support USB Host Shields.
 (Should be easy to add though!
 If you succeed in adding it, please message me on Discord: Seconb).
 I can't add Host Shield support because I don't have one.
 - Does not support Arduinos that don't have an ATmega32U4 chip, meaning only the Arduino Micro and Arduino Leonardo R3 will work.

 # Arduino Setup Tutorial
-- Download Arduino IDE 1.8.19, accept everything in the tutorial. [https://downloads.arduino.cc/arduino-1.8.19-windows.exe](url)
+- Download Arduino IDE 1.8.19, accept everything in the setup. [https://downloads.arduino.cc/arduino-1.8.19-windows.exe](url)
 - Spoof your Arduino's PID and VID.
 This makes it so that your Arduino looks like an exact copy of your mouse.
 Do what this guy does in his video: [https://www.youtube.com/watch?v=krjCJBfBgr4](url) (THIS IS SOMEONE'S SETUP FOR A RANDOM VALORANT CHEAT, IGNORE THAT PART.
 JUST DO THE PID AND VID CHANGING THING).
 - Disable COM port: While you're still in the boards.txt to spoof your Arduino, look for the line that says "leonardo.build.extra_flags={build.usb_flags}" and add -DCDC_DISABLED to the end of it, so it becomes "leonardo.build.extra_flags={build.usb_flags} -DCDC_DISABLED" (without the quotes obviously)
 - Go to the files you extracted from downloading